 Eat more fibre

-If you aim to eat at least 18g of fibre every day, you’ll be well on your way to preventing constipation (the NHS recommends between 18-30g of fibre daily).
+If you aim to eat at least 30g of fibre every day, you’ll be well on your way to preventing constipation (the NHS says most adults in the UK only eat an average of about 18g a day (ii).
 That’s because a high-fibre diet keeps your bowel healthy and helps with the process of waste products passing out of your body.
 Foods rich in fibre include fruit, vegetables, whole grains (wholemeal bread, pasta, rice etc), beans, seeds, nuts, oats and wholefoods.
 If you’re watching your weight, this has an added benefit, as foods high in fibre help keep you feeling full for longer, which may help to prevent snacking and overeating.
 However, eating more fibre isn’t always the answer, as some people with severe constipation find it can make their symptoms worse.
 So find out the level of fibre intake your body needs to stay regular.

 Always have breakfast